“Please state your name for the record.”

 “I want out,” Kenian admitted, scratching his hand, a pained expression on his face.
 “The cult isn’t what I thought it was.
 All of its promises are false.”

 “Agent,” she corrected him, using the common shorthand term for a Fugitive Recovery Agent.
-She tapped the round silver and bronze badge pinned to the left breast of her navy uniform.
+She tapped the round silver and bronze badge pinned to the left breast of her navy blue uniform.
 “Agent Drianna Snarevine.”

 His eyes widened.
 “You don’t look like a bounty hunter.”